 BritBox is an upcoming Netflix competitor that will showcase the best of British television from the BBC and ITV.

-The service is planned to launch in the second half of 2019 in the UK, and has been described by ITV’s chief executive Dame Carolyn McCall as the home for “British creativity”.
+The service is planned to launch toward the end of 2019 in the UK, and has been described by ITV’s chief executive Dame Carolyn McCall as the home for “British creativity”.

 Which TV series will be on BritBox?

 BritBox won't have any exclusive shows, but will instead draw on the content libraries of both the BBC and ITV.
 That means both old and new content, but there will be a bit of a delay for new shows, which will first appear on terrestrial TV, then make their way to iPlayer and ITV Hub, and then finally go behind the BritBox paywall.
 That means a 30-day wait for ITV content and up to a year for BBC shows - and not everything will make it across, as BritBox will have to negotiate separate distribution deals with independent production companies.